bruno-chavez/ancestorquotes/README.md

 ```
 $ ancestorquotes help
 NAME:
-   ancestorquotes - brings quotes from the darkest of dungeons!
+   ancestorquotes - Brings quotes from the darkest of dungeons!

 USAGE:
-   ancestorquotes [global options] command [command options] [arguments...]
+   main [global options] command [command options] [arguments...]

 VERSION:
-   1.1
+   1.2

 AUTHOR:
    bruno-chavez

 COMMANDS:
-     persistent, p  makes the app execute itself on a regular basis
+     persistent, p  Makes the Ancestor say a quote every certain amount of time
-     all, a         Prints all quotes from the darkest of dungeons!
+     all, a         Shows all quotes the Ancestor has to offer
-     chat, c        The Ancestor talks with himself in a maddenly fashion
+     chat, c        The Ancestor talks with himself in a maddening fashion
-     talkback, t    The user talks to the Ancestor and the Ancestor replies back in a crazy manner
+     talkback, t    You can talk to the Ancestor and the Ancestor replies back in a crazy manner
+     search, s      Searches all quotes the Ancestor has ever said with the word wanted to be searched on it
      help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version
 ```

-persistent: allows `ancestorquotes` to run every "x" amount of time.
+persistent: Makes `ancestorquotes` to run every certain amount of time.

 ```
 $ ancestorquotes persistent
 NAME:
-   ancestorquotes persistent - schedules the app to run every x amount of time
+   ancestorquotes persistent - Makes the Ancestor say a quote every certain amount of time

 USAGE:
    ancestorquotes persistent command [command options] [arguments...]